Skip to content

 Perhaps it’s time to call the professionals.

 If you do decide to hire a removals company, consider picking one that’s registered with The British Association of Removers (BAR).
-By using a BAR member, you’ll be protected by their Advance Payment Guarantee, should something prevent them from carrying out the job.
+By using a BAR member, you’ll be protected by their Advance Payment Guarantee, should something prevent them from carrying out the job when moving home.

 The BAR also offers a free Dispute Resolution Service, that can help you sort out any issues or complaints that crop up.